kingsgeocomp/code-camp/README.md

 ### Learning Outcomes

-By the end of the course, you will have a solid understanding of:
+By the end of the course, you will have a basic understanding of:

-- The rational behind the usage of computers and computational methodologies in Geography
+- The rationale behind the usage of computers and computational methodologies
 - The way computers "think" and "work"
 - How computers programs are structured and how to execute them
-- The fundamental concepts of programming (in Python, but extensible in general terms to any other programming language) such as the concept of `variable`, `iteration`, `data structure`, `list`, `object`, `loop`, `function` etc etc..
+- The fundamental concepts of programming (in Python) such as the concept of `variable`, `iteration`, `data structure`, `list`, `object`, `loop`, `function` etc.,  etc.
-- How your newly acquired coding skills can extend traditional GIS methodologies and be applied to solve to geographical problems
+- How your newly acquired coding skills can help you be _effectively lazy_.

 ### References:
 The material contained in this repository is heavily inspired by the [great work](http://darribas.org/gds15/index.html) of [Dani Aribas-Bel](https://twitter.com/darribas):